sudo-Tiz/tablet-mode-hotkey/README.md

+This repository is a fork of tablet-mode-hotkey [https://gitlab.com/jmole/tablet-mode-hotkey] from [Jon Moeller](https://gitlab.com/jmole)
+I just made it compatible with my (any) configuration
+Here is the original readme :

+---

 # tablet-mode-switch

 This program enables you to turn your device into "tablet mode" using the same HID events that the ACPI platform typically provides.